For more information about the Health Care programs click here.

 This applies the skills learned in class/lab in a long term care or skilled nursing facility (nursing home).

-Healthcare Provider is a basic life support course including relief or foreign body airway obstruction, 1 and 2 rescuers CPR in infant, child, and adult, and use of automated external defibrillators in adult and child.
-Tuition Cost $ 80, Book $16 (AHA-Health Care Providers) & Face Mask $10.95 (+tax) at PCC bookstore.
+BLS Provider is a basic life support course including relief of foreign body airway obstruction, 1 and 2 rescuers CPR in infant, child, and adult, and use of automated external defibrillators in adult and child.
+Tuition Cost: $80, Book $16 (AHA-Health Care Providers) & Face Mask $10.95 (+tax) at PCC bookstore.

-This comprehensive 75-hour course is designed to prepare students to become employed as EKG Technician.
-The program focuses on Acute and Critical Care Heart Monitoring and reflects the latest knowledge in the Cardiac field.
-Students will learn anatomy and physiology of the heart, heart disease processes, and medical ethics, legal aspect of patient contact and function and use of the EKG machine.
+The EKG Monitor Technician Program focuses on Acute and Critical Care Heart Monitoring and reflects the latest knowledge in the Cardiac field.
+It begins by covering all the basics of arrhythmia interpretation and covers cardiac anatomy and physiology and clinical interpretation of the electrocardiography and pacemaker rhythms.
 This program may be taken by a student with either no EKG training or by a student who previously had basic EKG training interpretation.
 Employment is usually at the hospital level, in an Acute or Critical Care area of the hospital setting.
-Tuition Cost $195, Book approximately $50.
+Tuition Cost: $205, Book: approximately $80.

 Phlebotomy training prepares the student to draw blood specimens from patients for the purpose of testing and analyzing blood.
 A phlebotomist's job includes maintenance of equipment used in obtaining blood specimen; the use of appropriate communication skills when working with patients; the selection of venipuncture sites; the care of blood specimen; and the entry of the testing process into the computer, as well as clerical duties associated with record keeping of the blood tests.
 The course consists of theory and clinical experiences in performing blood collections.
-The student must be a high school graduate or have an equivalent GED, CPR certified or scheduled to take Healthcare Provider CPR at PCC, and meet immunization requirements.
+The student must be a high school graduate or have a High School Equivalency, CPR certified or scheduled to take Healthcare Provider CPR at PCC, and meet immunization requirements.
 One full week of clinical 8a-5p is required during the last week of course.
 Tuition Cost: $215.
-Book approximately $65.
+Book: approximately $75.